NazBilgic/Day2-Game-Day-Notification/README.md

 ### 2. Set Up an IAM Policy
 - Create a policy in IAM to allow the SNS topic to publish messages.
+1 Open the IAM service in the AWS Management Console.
+2 Navigate to Policies → Create Policy.
+3 Click JSON and paste the JSON policy from gd_sns_policy.json file 4 Replace REGION and ACCOUNT_ID with your AWS region and account ID.
+5 Click Next: Tags (you can skip adding tags).
+6 Click Next: Review.
+7 Enter a name for the policy (e.g., gd_sns_policy).
+8 Review and click Create Policy.

 - Use the following JSON in the policy editor (replace `TOPIC_ARN` with your actual SNS topic ARN):

 ```json